davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 ## What R does well

+Before I start bashing R, I want to mention that not everything about R is bad.
+There are some things that are hard to find a match for in other languages.

 ### small exploratory analyses

 something that won't be used by others, or does not matter that it dependencies